-The target has an incredibly valuable asset class.
-None of these lawyers, on either side of the table, with thousands of deal closings between them, has ever encountered it.
-They have all completely missed it.
+A material portion of the target’s value is locked in a new AI asset class.
+None of the lawyers on either side, with thousands of deal closings between them, has ever encountered it.
 The deal does not account for it.
 The merger agreement does not represent it.
 The escrow does not protect against its loss.
 Both parties will live with material ramifications they did not negotiate.

-This is the story of every M&A deal in 2026.
+This is the story of elite big law firms closing M&A tech deals in 2026.

 Every era added a schedule.
-Every era added a rep. The standard 2024 purchase agreement is the layered accumulation of forty years of asset evolution.
-Each layer added when the asset emerged, none removed.
-The merger agreement reflects what M&A used to value.
+Every era added a rep. The standard 2024 purchase agreement is the layered accumulation of forty years of asset evolution, each layer added when the asset emerged, none removed.
+The schedules read like a deposition timeline.

 Schedule 3.7: registered IP.
 Schedule 3.7(a): patents.
 Schedule 3.7(b): trademarks.
 Schedule 3.7(c): copyrights.
 Schedule 3.7(d): domain names.
 The 1990s and early 2000s.

-There is no Schedule 3.X: application layer.
-There is no Schedule 3.X(a): system prompts and custom instructions.
-There is no Schedule 3.X(b): library and provenance.
-There is no Schedule 3.X(c): fine-tuned weights and embeddings.
-There is no Schedule 3.X(d): agent credentials and tool integrations.
+There is no Schedule 3.X: AI application layer.
+No Schedule 3.X(a): system prompts and custom instructions.
+No Schedule 3.X(b): library and provenance.
+No Schedule 3.X(c): fine-tuned weights and embeddings.
+No Schedule 3.X(d): agent credentials and tool integrations.

-The merger agreement does not have a slot for the asset that drives the premium.
+The merger agreement does not have a slot for the asset class that is increasingly driving a tech company’s valuation.

 This is the part the merger agreement misses, and the part that matters most.